Numbers (numerals) embossed on the bottoms of glass bottles and jars.

 Numbers also serve other purposes, depending on the exact container and/or company being discussed.
 Some numbers are year/date codes.
 Some numbers (for instance, 3- or 4-digit numbers on the base of many British bottles) are catalog, inventory, style or design numbers assigned to a particular bottle shape.
 Those numbers would serve to identify a particular bottle style, such as in communications/orders between the glass manufacturer and their customers …….that is, the companies who ordered the bottles to package their products.

 Many Owens-Illinois Glass Company soda bottles, for a period of time, used “G-numbers” on the bottom (numerals before or after a G), which were codes for a specific bottle shape (design), irrespective of the soda brand name or glass color.

-Many whiskey bottles are seen with “D-numbers” on the bottom which (correct me if this is wrong) have to do with distillery information.
+Many whiskey bottles are seen with “D-numbers” on the bottom which are distillery identification codes.

 Date codes are often seen, especially on soda bottles from the 1930s to date, and many of these codes are embossed on the base of the bottle, placed to the right of the glassmaker’s logo.
 This is true on the products of some manufacturers, but not all.

 Most modern glass bottles carry date codes, which are often on the heel of the bottle.
 These date codes are not always obvious, or easy to distinguish from mold numbers.
 It also depends on exactly which glass company produced the container, as all firms do not use the same system of markings.

 DOTS or BUMPS around the lower heel of bottles.